stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 I will leave the details to the Google blog post and ICML paper (referenced below) and demonstrate how to get it up and running with your code.

 <h2>Trying out ScaNN on Docker</h2>
 ScaNN was released as a python library.
 Since ScaNN is research code, they are not releasing binaries for every operating system and distribution.
 The first release was source and a ubuntu binary, but they since added a manylinux wheel expanding the linux distributions supported which made it easier to run.
-It is possible to use the library in Linux or get the source working on MacOS<reference>, but I prefer to run it in docker so that my configuration is consistent across any operating system running Docker.
+It is possible to use the library in Linux or MacOS directly, but I prefer to run it in Docker for consistency across operating systems.

 To use the steps below you will need to first <a href="https://docs.docker.com/get-docker/">install docker.</a>